briansemrau/briansemrau.github.io/content/blog/ghost-collisions/index.md

 ### Solution 1.
 Clipped Corners

-The easiest solution is to clip the corners of the player's collision shape.
+The easiest workaround is to clip the corners of the player's collision shape.
 This prevents the player from getting completely stuck on corners.

-Another form of the clipped corners solution is to use pill, or capsule shapes for the player collision.
+Another form of the clipped corners solution is to use pill, or capsule shapes for the player collision, or to clip the corners on the terrain itself.

 <!-- ![image of clipped corners](https://www.iforce2d.net/image/ghostvertices-clipped.png)\
 _(image from iforce2d)_ -->
 ![image of clipped corners](images/clippedcorner.svg) &nbsp; &nbsp; &nbsp; &nbsp; ![image of a capsule shape](images/clippedcorner2.svg)

 Pros:
-- Very simple to implement
+- Very easy to implement
-- Prevents the worst case scenario (player completely stuck)
+- Prevents the worst case scenario (the player won't get completely stuck)

 Cons:
 - Can cause the player to "hop" and change velocity when moving between two surfaces.